 Take a few minutes throughout your day to consciously check in with yourself and reduce your stress level.

 Don’t take my word for it.
-Research published in the journal Eating Behaviors revealed that regular meditation could help tame bing eating and decrease emotional eating.
+Research published in the journal Eating Behaviors revealed that regular meditation could help tame binge eating and decrease emotional eating.

 Making time for your morning runs can mean less time for sleep, but it’s vital to get enough between the sheets hours if you’re trying to lose weight.